 The upgrade from Xcode 7.3 to 7.3.1 significantly changes the handling of files that are added to a project.
 Whereas in 7.3 added files could live outside the project directory (or alternatively the project could live outside the mozilla source directory), in 7.3.1 any files that are added that live outside the project directory are copied into the project directory.
 Previous instructions here had assumed that the Xcode project would be stored outside the mozilla source tree because Xcode would prompt to empty an existing directory if you tried to create a project there.
 As of 7.3.1 having the project outside the mozilla source tree means that changes to files opened via Xcode don't change the files in the repository though.
 There are two solutions to this.
 Either create the Xcode project outside your mozilla source tree and them move it (the *.xcodeproj directory) into your mozilla source tree and only then add files to the project.
 Otherwise create the Xcode project in an empty directory and then clone a new mercurial repository into that directory.

-These steps apply to XCode 4-7:
+These steps apply (more or less) to XCode 4-8:

 See the warning note above.
 We're going to take the approach of assuming that you have an existing source tree that you have built, so we will create the project in an empty directory and them move it into that source tree.